MStylesMS/ParadoxFX/docs/Scaffold_Summary.md

 ### ✅ Test Framework

-- **Unit Tests**: 35 passing tests for core components
+- **Unit Tests**: Unit test suite exists and covers core components (run with `npm test`)
-- **Integration Tests**: MQTT integration and media playback test structure
+- **Integration Tests**: Integration test scaffolding present; some tests require an MQTT broker or real media playback and may be skipped in CI.
-- **Media Tests**: Comprehensive media file format testing (images, video, audio)
+- **Media Tests**: Manual and automated media tests are provided under `test/manual/` for format and playback verification.
-- **Transition Tests**: Media type switching and player selection validation
-- **Audio Testing Suite**:
-  - Standard audio testing with background music, sound effects, and speech
-  - Multi-zone audio testing across 3 independent physical outputs
-  - Raspberry Pi audio configuration and device testing
-  - Low-latency audio validation (<50ms for sound effects)
-  - MQTT topic routing simulation for zone-specific audio control
-- **Coverage**: Jest configuration with coverage reporting
-- **Mocking**: Comprehensive mock setup for testing
-- **Test Media**: Structured test media files for realistic testing
+- **Audio Testing**: Scripts and manual tests target multi-zone and low-latency audio scenarios.
+- **Coverage & Mocks**: Jest config and mock helpers are included for test development.

 ### ✅ Configuration & Documentation